lochbrunner/trace_event_handler/README.md

 Open your Chromium based browser and navigate to `chrome://tracing`.
 Click on `Load` and select your dumped trace file.

+The [example](https://github.com/lochbrunner/trace_event_handler/blob/master/example.py) leads to the trace seen in the figure above.

 ## Publishing manually